-The rest of the paper is organized as follows: In Sec.~\ref{sec:model}, we introduce our model of quantum thermometer and employ the global master equation approach to descibe open system dynamics of the model.
-In addition, we briefly discuss quantum Fisher information (QFI), a figure of merit in quantum metrology (~\ref{sec QFI}).
+The rest of the paper is organized as follows: In Sec.~\ref{sec:model}, we introduce our model of quantum thermometer and employ the global master equation approach to describe the open system dynamics of the model.
+In addition, we briefly discuss quantum Fisher information (QFI), a figure of merit in quantum metrology (Sec.~\ref{sec QFI}).
 In Sec.~\ref{sec results}, we present and discuss the QFI for the case of single and two ancilla qubits.
-Furthermore, we discuss the case when the probe has direct access to the sample, like ancilla qubits in~\ref{sec global}.
-We discuss the results for all the thermalized qubits and describe the two cases for identical and nonidentical qubits in subsections~\ref{sec ident} and~\ref{non ident}, respectively.
+Furthermore, we discuss the case when the probe has direct access to the sample, such as ancilla qubits in Sec.~\ref{sec global}.
+We discuss the results for all the thermalized qubits and describe the two cases for identical and nonidentical qubits in Secs.~\ref{sec ident} and~\ref{non ident}, respectively.
 The concluding remarks of this study are given in Sec.~\ref{sec conc}.